speed47/spectre-meltdown-checker/README.md

 **CVE-2019-11091** [MDSUM] Microarchitectural Data Sampling Uncacheable Memory (RIDL)

+   - Note: These 4 CVEs are similar and collectively named "MDS" vulnerabilities, the mitigation is identical for all
    - Impact: Kernel
-   - Mitigation: microcode update + kernel update making possible to protect various CPU internal buffers from unprivilaged speculative access to data
+   - Mitigation: microcode update + kernel update making possible to protect various CPU internal buffers from unprivileged speculative access to data
    - Performance impact of the mitigation: TBC
-   - Note: These 4 CVEs are similar and collectively named "MDS" vulnerabilities, the mitigation is identical same for all

 ## Understanding what this script does and doesn't